-Continue regular maintenance of their Ordinary watercourse Assets, in line with current maintenance regimes.
+Continue regular maintenance of their ordinary watercourse assets, in line with current maintenance regimes and their statutory powers.

 Endeavour to assist other flood risk management authorities and land owners in the preparation of a detailed plan of assets relating to drainage and flood risk, to share with the LLFA and the community.